Ngatpang: Geography

 Presently, most of the use of the land in Ngatpang is confined to gardens surrounding the modern villages of Mechebechubel and Ibobang.
 Interspersed with these kitchen gardens are stands of agroforest which include coconut, and betelnut, breadfruit, almond trees, and banana plants.
 In and around many of the uninhabited villages are stands of coconut and betelnut palms, and occasionally patches of irregularly attended taro swamp gardens.
 Except for occasional forays to hunt pigeon or harvest special plants, there is little active use of most of the interior of Ngatpang.

 Demography

 The population of the state was 282 in the 2015 census and median age was 33.9 years.
 The official languages of the state are Palauan and English.
 Rekemesik is the title of the traditional high chief from the state.

+In June 1972, the resident population was 104.

 Political system

-The state of Ngatpang, with population of less than 300, has an elected governor.
-The state also has a legislature elected every four years.
-The state population elects one of the members of the House of Delegates of Palau.
+Ngatpang has its own constitution, adopted in 1981.
+The state government was established in 1982.
+Ngatpang State follows a governance structure with an elected governor and legislative body, elected every four years.
+The State's population elects one of the members of the House of Delegates of Palau.